Quantum Measurement and Initial Conditions: Discussion

+Any unitary account of the quantum measurement process leads inevitably to the idea that initial conditions have to be very special.
+But the dependence of the initial conditions of an observed particle on the future experimental setup, as in the Examples \ref{example_stationary} and \ref{example_undisturbed}, looks like retrocausality.

-It can also be related to Wheeler's \textit{delayed choice experiment} \cite{Whe78,Whe83,delayed1986,kim2000delayed,delayed2007,ionicioiu2011quantum_delayed_choice,tang2012quantum_delayed_choice,popescu2012quantumdelayedchoice,kaiser2012quantum_delayed_choice}.
+A similar behavior is present in Wheeler's \textit{delayed choice experiment} \cite{Whe78}.
 The observer can delay the choice of the observable, until the photon passes by the first beam splitter of the Mach-Zehnder interferometer (fig. \ref{fig:mach_zehnder}).
-Wheeler showed that, if the observer choses to perform a ``which-way'' measurement, the photon traveled on one of the two paths A and B, while if she choses to measure the interference, the photon traveled both ways.
+Wheeler showed that, if the observer chooses to perform a ``which-way'' measurement, the photon traveled on one of the two paths A and B, while if she chooses to measure the interference, the photon traveled both ways.
 This suggests that the system had an initial state compatible with the observable, even if at that time the observable was not yet known.

-Theorems \ref{thm_unitary_ic} and \ref{thm_measurement_apparatus} apply to the unitary evolution of the total system, including the environment.
-Their proofs don't rely on simultaneous measurement of entangled systems, one measurement is enough.